Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

 = 2.5.2 =
-* eCommerce Signup Flow: Add the "Welcome" note back
+* eCommerce Signup Flow: Add the "Welcome" note back #1484

-= Unreleased =
 * Fix homepage crashing with WooCommerce 9.0.0 #1483
 * Moved logic to ensure launch-your-store feature is disabled in all plans #1485
+* Implement is_complete for the square task #1486

 = 2.5.1 =
 * Fix broken image on Woo launchpad header #1481